Lybidska (Kyiv Metro)

 The station provides passenger access to Lybdiska Square, under which it is located.
 It served as the line's southern terminus for 26 years until 2010, when the line was extended to Vasylkivska.
 After the fall of Soviet Union in the early 1990s, the station was renamed "Lybidska" after a nearby river—Lybid, on 2 February 1993.

-In 2011, the station has been listed as a "newly discovered object of cultural heritage," and monuments of architecture, town planning, and art.
+In 2011, the station was listed as a "newly discovered object of cultural heritage," and monuments of architecture, town planning, and art.
 In May 2016, it was decided that the Soviet decorative piece at the end of the central hall would be removed to be displayed at a museum in accordance with the 2015 decommunization laws.

 As of 2011, Lybidska has a daily ridership of 28,500, and is operational every day from 05:48 to 00:00.

 Construction

 Originally, a metro station was not planned for this area, since there were no large residential neighborhoods or important transport interchanges nearby.
 During the planning process, the station bore the name "Ploshcha Dzerzhynskoho" or "Zavod Imeni Dzerzhynskoho," referring to the nearby square and industrial plant, the name was finally shortened to Dzerzhynska (Дзержинська).
 All the names commemorated Felix Dzerzhynsky, a communist politician of the Soviet Union.

 The station was built as a temporary terminus, owing to the complexity of the hydro-geological situation in the area that would become the Holosiivska extension of the Obolonsko–Teremkivska Line.
 The line's extension southwards lasted more than 15 years and became a major issue for commuters during rush hours.
 The station was one of the busiest terminus stations since many bus and marshrutka routes were routed nearby, connecting commuters with areas on the outskirts of Kyiv which were lacking metro access.
 When the Holosiivska extension was inaugurated on 15 December 2010, the station ceased to be a terminus.